-- 5.C.6 For Emission Point AA-002, the permittee shall submit reports in accordance with Condition 5.A.4 of the following information, as applicable: - (a) Summary information on the number, duration, and cause (including unknown cause, if applicable) of excursions or exceedances, as applicable, and the corrective actions taken; - (b) Summary information on the number, duration, and cause (including unknown cause, if applicable) for monitor downtime incidents (other than downtime associated with zero and span or other daily calibration checks, if applicable); and - (c) A description of the actions taken to implement a QIP during the reporting period as specified in Condition 5.B.14.
+- 5.C.6 For Emission Points AA-001 and AA-010, the permittee shall a submit report in accordance with Condition 5.A.4 of the following information, as applicable: - (a) Summary information on the number, duration, and cause (including unknown cause, if applicable) of excursions or exceedances, as applicable, and the corrective actions taken;

+- (b) Summary information on the number, duration, and cause (including unknown cause, if applicable) for monitor downtime incidents (other than downtime associated with zero and span or other daily calibration checks, if applicable); and - (c) A description of the actions taken to implement a QIP during the reporting period as specified in Condition 5.B.14.
 Upon completion of a QIP, the permittee shall include in the next summary report documentation that the implementation of the plan has been completed and reduced the likelihood of similar levels of excursions or exceedances.